SysKitTeam/docs-point/governance-and-automation/metadata-review/request-metadata-review.md

 ## Request Metadata Review

-Once you've [select which metadata can be review by collaborators through Syskit Point](manage-metadata-review.md), you can request a review by going to the **Sites Overview or Teams & Groups Overview**.
+Once you've [defined which metadata can be managed by collaborators through Syskit Point](manage-metadata-review.md), you can request a review by going to the **Sites Overview or Teams & Groups Overview**.

-For the sake of this article, we are using the **Teams & Groups Overview** screen.
+In this article, we are using the **Teams & Groups Overview** screen.
 To request a review, complete the following:

 * **Select one or more workspaces (1)** where you want the metadata review to be performed
 * On the right side of the screen, **click the arrow next to the Manage Metadata action (2)** and **select the Ask Owners (3)** option